 The L1 estimator, or geometric median, is a multivariate generalization of the (univariate) median concept.
 This function performs a multivariate aggregation (via L1 estimator) according to a suite of ratio-scale soil properties.
 The L1 estimator is applied to soil profile data that have been sliced to a 1-depth-unit basis.
-Data should be well stratified by groups defined in fm
+Data should be well stratified by groups defined in fm, otherwise the L1 median may not make any sense.

 See the L1 Profiles Tutorial for additional examples.